Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Scaling-a-production-website/DEMO.md

 1. Close the current instance of **Visual Studio**.

 <a name="segment3" />
-### Scaling GeekQuiz using Windows Azure storage ###
+### Scaling GeekQuiz using Azure Storage ###

 1. Open _Internet Explorer_.

-1. Navigate to the image that you uploaded to _Windows Azure Storage_ during setup.
+1. Navigate to the image that you uploaded to _Azure Storage_ during setup.
 For example, if the name of the storage account is _geekquizstorage_ the URL for the image will be _http://geekquizstorage.blob.core.windows.net/images/logo-big.png_.

 	![Showing the logo](images/logo-big.png?raw=true "Showing the logo")